SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "You're right, today was a great day!"

-Pinkie bounces over to her bed before she pulls out her checklist, laying it flat on her bed.
+Pinkie bounces over to her bed before she pulls out her checklist and lays it flat on the covers.

 "Let's see here, what all did I do today…"